shlienlab/raccoon/docs/clustering.rst

 Resuming a run and checkpoints
 ==============================

-It is possible to resume a previously interrupted run (or one which completed succesfully in case you want to deepen the hierarchy), with the wrapper function :code:`resume`.
-This takes the same inputs as :code:`cluster`, with the exception of :code:`outpath` which is ignored.
+It is possible to resume a previously interrupted run (or one which completed successfully in case you want to deepen the hierarchy), with the wrapper function :code:`resume`.
+This takes the same inputs as :code:`cluster`.
 :code:`chkpath` is needed in its place.
-This should point to the folder where the instance to be resumed was run.
+This should point to the :code:`raccoon_data` folder where the instance to be resumed was run.
-Please note the parent folder to :code:`raccoon_data` needs to be provided.

 .. code-block:: python